moby/moby/docs/sources/reference/commandline/cli.md

       --name="": Assign the specified name to the container.
 If no name is specific docker will generate a random name -P, --publish-all=false: Publish all exposed ports to the host interfaces

-The `docker run` command first `creates`{.docutils .literal} a writeable container layer over the specified image, and then `starts` it using the specified command.
+The `docker run` command first `creates` a writeable container layer over the specified image, and then `starts` it using the specified command.
 That is, `docker run` is equivalent to the API `/containers/create` then